An independent research database No paid placement · No referral fees

 When can they fit you in?

 Tilers run 4–10 weeks out for standalone jobs.
 Bathroom renovations are typically a 1–3 week tile portion within a longer overall reno schedule.
-Waterproofing needs to cure (24–72 hours) before tiling — a working tiler builds that into the schedule, a cowboy tiles over uncured membrane.
+Waterproofing needs to cure (24–72 hours) before tiling — a working tiler builds that into the schedule, a high-risk operator tiles over uncured membrane.

 A realistic start.